Magic Mind Original — Energy & Focus Nootropic Shot

 Smallest commitment for the brand.
 12 shots = roughly 2 weeks of daily use, enough to evaluate whether you notice anything before committing to the larger pack.
 Check 12-pack on Amazon.

-Best per-shot price ($2.33).
+Lowest per-shot price of the current lineup (roughly $2.28-2.33/shot).
+Amazon pricing has been fluctuating on this listing and stock has been running thin.
 Worth it only if you’ve already used Magic Mind for 30+ days and know it works for you.
 Check 60-pack on Amazon.

 Our Pick